pvermees/provenance/README.md

   proxies such as chemical compositions are compared with the Aitchison and Bray-Curtis distances, and point-counting data with the chi-square distance.
-Also included are tools to plot compositional and point-counting data on ternary diagrams, to calculate the sample size required for specified levels of statistical precision, and to assess the effects of hydraulic sorting on detrital compositions.
+Also included are tools to plot compositional and point-counting data on ternary diagrams and point-counting data on radial plots, to calculate the sample size required for specified levels of statistical precision, and to assess the effects of hydraulic sorting on detrital compositions.
 Includes an intuitive query-based user interface for users who are not proficient in R..

 ## Prerequisites